mattermost/mattermost/CONTRIBUTING.md

  - Initial review should be completed within 24-48 hrs (1-2 business days).
  - PM to follow up if the CLA has not been signed.
    - If no response after 7 days, PM to close the issue.
- - PM to verify there is a corresponding Jira ticket or Github issue.
+ - PM to verify there is a corresponding Jira ticket or GitHub issue.
    - If no corresponding issue is found, PM will do extra vetting.
 However, this is lower priority.

  - PM tests and verifies pull requests utilizing the Setup Test Server.